-The Group utilised £1,053,912 (2021: generated £584,685) from operations in the year.
-This was after the settlement of exceptional items which included IPO costs of £874,650 and the cash settlement of share options £1.1m.
+The Group utilised £1.9m (2022: £1.1m) from operations in the year.
+The utilisation for the year ended 31 March 2023 is a factor of the increased working capital within both accounts receivable and contract assets.
+These, over time, should be converted into cash.
+The utilisation in the year ended 31 March 2022 was due to the settlement of exceptional items which included IPO costs of £0.9m and the cash settlement of share options £1.1m.